 - Is it possible to offer the film to Finnish film showcases or to Finnish film weeks?

-- Into which film festivals should the Film Foundation enter the film?
+- Into which film festivals should the Foundation submit the film?

-Our festival strategy determines the festivals into which we enter the film.
+Our festival strategy determines the festivals to which we submit the film.
 We cover the entry fee for the festivals agreed upon in the festival strategy.
-The filmmaker is also free to enter the film into other festivals.
+The filmmaker is also free to submit the film to other festivals.
 It is, however, always a good idea to consider carefully which festival’s profile suits your film.

 Materials to be submitted

-In order for the International Department to be able to enter films into festivals and market them through its own channels and materials, the producer must supply promotional materials as early as possible.
+In order for the International Department to be able to submit films to festivals and market them through its own channels and materials, the producer must supply promotional materials as early as possible.
 All documents must be in English.
 We will provide you with a list of necessary materials.

 Access to major festivals

 We participate in film markets at the Berlin, Cannes and Toronto Film Festivals together with other Nordic film institutes as part of the Scandinavian Films organisation.
 The Nordic countries also collaborate at the Clermont-Ferrand International Short Film Festival in France, the International Documentary Film Festival in Amsterdam (IDFA) and the Nordisk Panorama event in Sweden.

 At the festivals’ market events, we meet with international film festival programmers and other film industry professionals and introduce them to upcoming Finnish films and the Finnish film industry in general.